The market is changing daily. Stay on top of changes with our June Market Update »

 • Number of Users: If you have over 15 concurrent users, consider adding 1-2 GB of RAM to every 5 additional users.

-• OS Requirements: You reserve 1 GB RAM for the OS, plus an additional 1 GB for every 4 GB between 4-16 and another 1 GB for each 8 GB above 16 GB.
+• OS Requirements: Your OS needs room to breathe.
+As a general guideline, reserve 1 GB RAM for the OS, plus an additional 1 GB for every 4 GB between 4-16 and another 1 GB for each 8 GB above 16 GB.
 For example, a server with 32 GB RAM uses 7 GB for the OS and the remaining 25 GB for the SQL Server.

 Comments